rowjay/django-skeleton/README.md

 Things that I would like to add to this skeleton in the future:

-* Starter login, logout, and password change templates
+* Starter templates for password changes